-It is clear what the natural drainage characteristics of the site and hydraulically linked areas are.

-Natural flow paths are identified on a plan (where applicable).

-Existing site drainage features are investigated - condition, performance, and ownership.
+- It is clear what the natural drainage characteristics of the site and hydraulically linked areas are. - Natural flow paths are identified on a plan (where applicable). - Existing site drainage features are investigated - condition, performance, and ownership. - Any appropriate easements to watercourses or other infrastructure are investigated. - Existing and future flood risk from any source is detailed.

-Evidence not submitted.

-Any appropriate easements to infrastructure are investigated.

-Existing and future flood risk from any source is detailed.